Death of Peter Farquhar: Ben Field

-Murder
+Death of Farquhar

 Farquhar died in Maids Moreton, Buckinghamshire, on 26 October 2015.
 His death was initially recorded as "accidental" as the result of acute alcohol ingestion.
-Evidence produced in court indicated that Farquhar was 'betrothed' (through a private informal ceremony) to his former student Ben Field in 2014.
+Evidence produced in court indicated that Farquhar was 'betrothed' (through a private informal ceremony) to Field in 2014.
 In January 2018, Field and magician friend Martyn Smith were arrested by police on suspicion of murdering Farquhar and attempting to murder his neighbour Ann Moore-Martin, 83.

 Smith had been staying at pensioner Liz Zettl's house.
 Zettl was friends with both Moore-Martin and Farquhar.
-Smith and Field were also accused of possessing a copy of Zettl’s will, with the intention of finding out how much the pensioner was 'worth', and it is believed that she was intended to be Field’s third victim.
+Smith and Field were also accused of possessing a copy of Zettl's will, with the intention of finding out how much the pensioner was 'worth': authorities believed that she was intended to be Field's third victim.
 At the trial, Zettl became the oldest court witness in British history when she testified aged 101.

+Following his arrest, psychiatrists diagnosed Field as having either narcissistic personality disorder or psychopathic personality disorder.

 During his trial at Oxford Crown Court, Field admitted drugging Farquhar with benzodiazepines and hallucinogens to "torment" him, telling the jury that he did it "for no other reason other than it was cruel, to upset and torment Peter – purely out of meanness".
 He also spiked his drink with bioethanol and poteen in order to make him question his sanity.
 According to prosecutors, Field suffocated Farquhar when he was too weak to resist.